There are THOSE moments when the stuff of this life simply sucks you dry.

 This is the time to lay our fears before our Father.
 These are the moments to actually pray for our enemies and find freedom from anger and bitterness.

 But none of this is a one time thing.
 This is a life-long thing.
-And why I’m sharing this post I wrote two years ago, again today.
+And why I’m sharing this post, I wrote several years ago, again today.

 For as long as we are on this side of Heaven, we will face hard days.